nic0michael/Mock-Test-Like-a-Chameleon/README.md

 GET http://localhost:8080/calculate/addTwoTo/5
 ```

-The service will return either the calculated result or an appropriate error message depending on the behaviour simulated.
+The service will return either the calculated result or an appropriate error message, depending on the behaviour simulated.

 ---